bentlema/puppet-tutorial-pe/tutorial/vbox/01-Provision-Training-VMs.md

 vagrant ssh-config <name>  # show ssh config in case you want to use PuTTY to connect to your VM
 ```

+### Provision two more VMs

-You'll also need to provision 2 more VMs, one for GitLab, and one more which will run the
+You'll also need to provision 2 more VMs, one for **GitLab**, and one more
-puppet agent.
+which will run the puppet **agent**.
+(Actually, all 3 will run the puppet
+agent, but we create a separate small VM for testing with so we don't have
+to worry about breaking something while we are testing.)

 ```
 vagrant up gitlab          # provision the VM for your GitLab server